A community for qualitative researchers.

 October 9, 2020

-The CCSS QuIRI Small Grants Program is intended to provide up to $2,000.00 in funding for qualitative research expenses (such as participant compensation, travel, equipment, transcription software, research assistants, publishing costs, etc.) to Cornell faculty, post-docs, & doctoral students in the social sciences.
-Projects which may lead to other funding or help move a project to completion and/or publication will be given priority.
-Doctoral students must be post-A-exam to receive a grant.
-Grad students can apply pre-A exams, but the funds will not be transferred until the A exams have been successfully completed.
+The CCSS QuIRI Small Grants Program is intended to provide up to $2,000.00 in funding for qualitative research expenses (such as participant compensation, travel for data collection, equipment, transcription software, research assistants etc.) to Cornell faculty, post-docs, & doctoral students in the social sciences.
+Priority will be given to projects that may lead to other funding or help move a project to completion and/or publication.
+Individual applicants will not be awarded more than once per project per year.
+Graduate students will be expected to participate in a panel in the following year to present their findings.
+Applicants are also expected to note which qualitative courses they have taken.

 Faculty who apply to this should not be dissuaded from applying to the CCSS Research, Conference, or Roper Center Grants.
 These smaller amounts of funding are different from other CCSS funding and are intended to help qualitative scholars in their research.